RunestoneInteractive/pythonds/_sources/SortSearch/TheBinarySearch.rst

 the binary search is :math:`O(\log{n})`.

 One additional analysis issue needs to be addressed.
-In the recursive solution shown above, the recursive call,
+In the recursive solution shown above, the recursive call

 ``binary_search_rec(a_list[:midpoint], item)``